MehdiZonjy/json-transqlify/README.md

     - [Custom Function Precondition](#funcPrecondition)
   - [$history](#$history)
   - [tableName](#$tableName)

-## <a nane="howItworks"></a>How does it works
+## <a name="howItworks"></a>How It Works
 ```
 npm install json-transqlify
 ```

-You define how your entire TL(Transform Load) pipeline should look like by using a `yaml` definition file.
+You define how your entire TL (Transform Load) pipeline should look like with a `yaml` definition file.
-Each definition file consistes of 2 main secions.
+Each definition file consists of two main sections:
  - Validator: which uses `json-schema` to validate the entity you are trying to TL.
  - Loaders: which does the actually Insert, Update to the specific tables

-Assuming you have a bunch of user objects that you would like to insert to your db.
-Each user has the following fields
+Assuming you have a bunch of user objects that you would like to insert to your database and each user contains the following fields:
 ```json
 {
   "name": "FIRST_NAME LAST_NAME",